Political correctness – The enemy of free speech

 Political correctness is also reasonable in opposing racist language.
 Roseanne Barr, in a racist tweet, compared Valerie Jarrett, an African-American woman, to the offspring of an ape.
 Barr may have been exercising her right to free speech, but people also have the right to respond to her speech.
 No one should tolerate racist insults.

 Its primary strategy to achieve conformity is through public shaming.
-For example, if someone criticizes the teachings of Islam, they are labelled an Islamophobe or a racist.
+For example, if someone criticizes the teachings of Islam, they are often labelled an Islamophobe or a racist.
 The shame of being stigmatized pressures many people into silence, resulting in politically correct viewpoints becoming the norm in public discourse.

 At the University of Minnesota, saying “I believe the most qualified person should get the job” is considered an act of aggression to a non-white person.
-To the political correct mind, ideas that trigger negative emotions must be eliminated.
+To the politically correct mind, ideas that trigger negative emotions must be eliminated.

-A final tactic of political correctness to restrict free speech is protesting.
+A final tactic of political correctness to restrict free speech is through protesting.
 In the United States, when a conservative speaker is invited to a University, students have often protested until the speaker is disinvited.
 Rather than allowing for public debate and discussion, the politically correct “mob” tries to silence anyone they disagree with.

-Whether politically correct or incorrect, left wing or right wing, no one has a monopoly on the truth.
+Whether politically correct or incorrect, left-wing or right-wing, no one has a monopoly on the truth.
 Unfortunately, those who are politically correct can be so convinced their point of view is right that they feel morally justified in silencing other views by any means possible.